Aeron Headrest Comparison – Engineered Now versus Atlas

 Support difference

-There’s something unique here with Engineered Now’s design.
+There’s something unique here with PosturePilot and Engineered Now’s design.
 It is fully adjustable, so you can find a spot that supports your head well.

-Some headphones users remark that the curve design may hinder them from wearing the earpiece.
-If you use In-Ear Monitors(IEM) or smaller headphones, there shouldn’t be any problem.
+Some headphones users remark that the curve design may hinder them from wearing large headphones.
+If you using earphones, or smaller headphones, there shouldn’t be any problem.
+Personally, I’m using the Panasonic On-Ear Stereo Headphones RP-HT21 and I haven’t noticed any obstruction.

 HR03 curve surface